mdn/yari/README.md

 so that server-side rendering and client-side rendering have matching version.

 Also, `react` and `react-dom` should be upgraded at the same time since they share release cycles.
-To help with all of this, run:
+To do that run the following and make sure to update both the client's and the cli's `react` and `react-dom` dependencies.

-    ./bin/yarn-upgrade-all-reacts.sh
+    yarn upgrade-interactive --latest

 ## Icons and logos